Skip to main content

 Existing Volunteer - completing or renewing your online training?

-Please email your certificate to volunteering@stpaulscathedral.org.uk.
+Please email your certificate and screenshot to volunteering@stpaulscathedral.org.uk.

 Safeguarding training